markaren/Kine/README.md

-Kine is a simple kinematics library, allowing users to describe generic kinematics chains in a simple an intuitive way.
+Kine is a simple kinematics library, allowing users to describe generic kinematics chains in a simple and intuitive way.

 ```cpp
 kine::Kine kine = kine::KineBuilder()